psaikido/hugle.uk/content/prose/thesium/025-insurrection.md

 the nearby hill.
 All faces turned toward a massive helicopter swooping towards them.
 It slowed to a hover, thud thudding over the compound.
 He ran back inside and scooped up his laptop, a shoulder bag and a cat box.
-When he came back out he saw a group of soldiers abseil down from the huge chopper.
+When he came back out he saw a group of soldiers abseiling down from the huge chopper.
 They got to work attaching the container and at the last minute shoved Doug, his staff and themselves into the container along with the AI.